Immigration – Resource subpage

 805UndocuFund

-805 UndocuFund mobilizes resources when disaster hits, providing short-term financial relief to undocumented residents, and advocates for long-term systems change to ensure immigrants are effectively included in disaster mitigation, preparedness, response, and recovery.
+805 UndocuFund mobilizes resources when disaster hits to provide short-term financial relief to undocumented residents, and advocate for long-term systems change to ensure immigrants are effectively included in disaster mitigation, preparedness, response, and recovery.

 805 Immigrant/ Migrante